nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 Our `web` container
 [depends](https://docs.docker.com/compose/compose-file/compose-file-v3/#depends_on)
-on both the `db` and `elasticsearch` containers in order for the `web` container to communicate with those services.
+has a dependency on the `db` container, as Django/Wagtail will not run without a database to connect to.

 ### `cli`